moodle/devdocs/docs/apis/core/hooks/index.md

 Any plugin is free to register callbacks for all core and plugin hooks.
 The registration is done by adding a `db/hooks.php` file to plugin.
-Callbacks may be be provided as a PHP callable in either:
+Callbacks may be provided as a PHP callable in either:

 - string notation, in the form of `some\class\name::static_method`; or
 - array notation, in the form of `[\some\class\name::class, 'static_method']`.